slqselina/slqselina.github.io/content/post/2017/12/page-lower-antelope-canyon-waterholes-canyon.md

 {{< figure src="/img/2017/12/waterholes-canyon-8.jpg" >}}

-At sunset hours, we drove to Wahweap Bay and Wahweap Marina to check out some vista points of  Colorado River and Powell Lake.
+At sunset hours, we drove to Wahweap Bay and Wahweap Marina to check out some vista points of Colorado River and Lake Powell which is formed by the damming of the river.

 {{< figure src="/img/2017/12/powell-lake.jpg" >}}